How Can I Get a Default Removed from My Credit History

 Some people with bad credit do enlist the help of a credit repair service – yet it’s important to be aware that they will face the same restrictions as you in terms of time scales and can only remove incorrect or inaccurate listings.

 Before you employ a credit repair service, consider the fees that they will charge and whether these are something you can afford.
-You should also be aware that there is no guarantee that a credit repair service will be able to repair your credit rating and clear defaults on bad credit history.
+You should also be aware that there is no guarantee that a credit repair service will be able to repair your credit rating and get a default removed on your credit history.

 No comments yet.